Home Vancouver Monthly Calendar Vancouver Pride Festival

 Vancouver Pride Festival

 The Vancouver Pride Festival occurs each year around the end of July and the beginning of August.
-The Vancouver Pride Parade takes place on the Sunday (which is the second-to-last day of the festival).
+The Vancouver Pride Parade takes place on the Sunday.
 While Pride Week in Vancouver doesn’t take place until July, June is Pride Month worldwide so there are usually some celebrations then as well!

 In 2020 Pride Week was going to run from July 27th until August 3rd and the parade was scheduled to happen on the 2nd.
 However, both in-person events were cancelled due to the pandemic and online events took place instead.
 The 2021 festival hosted in-person events along with virtual events from July until the beginning of August, with a de-centralized parade on August 1st.

-In 2022, the parade took place an in-person event on Sunday, July 31st.
-In 2023 it happens on Sunday, August 6th.
-The festival meanwhile begins a week or two earlier.
+In 2022, the parade took place as an in-person event on Sunday, July 31st.
+In 2023 the parade happened on August 6th.
+The festival meanwhile began a week or two earlier.
+In 2024 the parade happens on Sunday, August 4th.

 Pride Parade on Denman